Citrix DaaS

 When you are migrating these catalogs using the tool, it creates catalog metadata and initiates main image creation, but no machines are imported.

 Since this process can take some time to be created based on the size of the main image, the import command within the tool only starts the MCS catalog creation and does not wait for it to finish.
-After the import has completed, monitor the catalog create progress using the Full Configuration management interface in the cloud deployment.
+After the import has completed, monitor the catalog creation progress using Studio in the cloud deployment.

 Once the main image is created, you can provision machines.
-Capacity considerations need to be taken into account since you would have capacity consumed from your on-premises usage.
+Consider the capacity considerations because you would have capacity consumed from your on-premises usage.

 Note: